Family of Aperiodic Tilings with Tunable Quantum Geometric Tensor

-where $\hat{P}=\sum_{E<E_F} \ket{E}\bra{E}$ is the projector onto occupied eigenstates states $\ket{E}$ below the Fermi energy $E_F$, $\hat{Q}=1-\hat{P}$, and $\hat{X}$ and $\hat{Y}$ the position operators in the plane.
-Its average over a bulk real-space region of area $\mathcal{A}_b$ (see Appendix~\ref{app:QGT} in SM~\cite{SuppMat}), $C = (1/\mathcal{A}_b)\sum_{\alpha\in\text{Bulk}}C_{\textbf{r}_\alpha}$, determines the bulk Chern number, $C$, which is approximately quantized if the occupied states are topological~\cite{Resta2011}.
-We find that the average of the local-Chern marker is zero when we place $E_F$ within any of the gaps seen at $\ell\approx0,1$, as advertised.
+where $\hat{P}=\sum_{E<E_F} \ket{E}\bra{E}$ is the projector onto occupied eigenstates $\ket{E}$ below the Fermi energy $E_F$, $\hat{Q}=1-\hat{P}$, and $\hat{X}$ and $\hat{Y}$ the position operators in the plane.
+Its average over a bulk real-space region of area $\mathcal{A}_b$ (see SM~\cite{SuppMat}), $C = (1/\mathcal{A}_b)\sum_{\alpha\in\text{Bulk}}C_{\textbf{r}_\alpha}$, determines the bulk Chern number, $C$, which is approximately quantized if the occupied states are topological~\cite{Resta2011}.
+We find that the average of the local Chern marker is {close to} zero ({see Fig.~\ref{fig:flatness_QM}}) when we place $E_F$ within any of the gaps seen at $\ell\approx0,1$, as advertised.
 As we tune $\ell$, the angle- and position-dependence of the hoppings in Eq.~\eqref{eq:hamiltonian} allows the spectrum to evolve, see Fig.~\ref{fig:spectral_function}a.
-At $\ell\approx 0.28$ we observe band closings, suggesting a topological phase transition.
+At $\ell\approx 0.28$ we observe {gap closings across the whole energy range, suggesting potential} topological phase transitions.

 Topological transitions would imply the appearance of in-gap spectral weight corresponding to topological edge states in the total momentum-resolved density of states, or spectral function.
-We define the spectral function by projecting the real-space Hamiltonian $\mathcal{H}$ onto plane-wave states, $A(E,\mathbf{p})=\sum_{l}\bra{\textbf{p},l}\delta (\mathcal{H}-E)\ket{\textbf{p},l}$, where $\ket{\textbf{p},l}=\sum_{\alpha}e^{i\mathbf{p}\mathbf{r}_\alpha}\ket{\textbf{r}_\alpha,l}$, see Appendix \ref{App:SpectralFunction} in SM~\cite{SuppMat}.
-This function is measurable in angle-resolved photemission spectroscopy even without translational invariance~\cite{Marsal2022,corbae2023,Ciocys2023,Rotenberg2000,Rotemberg2004,Rogalev2015}.
+We define the spectral function by projecting the real-space Hamiltonian $\mathcal{H}$ onto plane-wave states, $A(E,\mathbf{p})=\sum_{l}\bra{\textbf{p},l}\delta (\mathcal{H}-E)\ket{\textbf{p},l}$, where $\ket{\textbf{p},l}=\sum_{\alpha}e^{i\mathbf{p}\mathbf{r}_\alpha}\ket{\textbf{r}_\alpha,l}$, see SM~\cite{SuppMat}.
+This function is measurable in angle-resolved photoemission spectroscopy even without translational invariance~\cite{Marsal2022,corbae2023,Ciocys2023,Rotenberg2000,Rotemberg2004,Rogalev2015}.
 Note that, unlike the crystalline case, the components of ${\bf p}$ are not restricted to the interval $\left[0,2\pi\right]$.
 Comparing Figs.~\ref{fig:spectral_function}b and c, at either side of the gap closing (with $\ell=0.23$ and $\ell=0.33$, respectively) we see the appearance of in-gap spectral weight, as expected for a topological transition (see also Supplemental Video).